Random Expansive Measures: Proof of Theorem B

 \section{Proof of Theorem B}

 We are going to divide the proof of Theorem B into three lemmas, the first of which consists of the invariance of the set $\Gamma_\delta (x,w)$.
 The second lemma starts from an expansive measure and using the pullback in each fiber, a new system of expansive measures is constructed.
-Finally, we define a sequence of measures in each fiber, then by the compactness of the fibers, we give the existence of a measurable and invariant measure of disintegration.
-In this part let us denote the orbits of $w$ through $\theta$ as $\theta^{n}(w)= w_n$ for all $n\in \mathbb{Z}$ considering $w_0= w$. \begin{lemma} We have the sets $\Gamma_\delta (x,w)$ are invariant in the dynamics on the fibers for all $(w,x)\in \E$ i.e.
+Finally, we define a sequence of measures in each fiber, then by the compactness of the fibers, we show the existence of a measurable and invariant measure of disintegration.
+In this part let us denote the orbits of $w$ through $\theta$ as $\theta^{n}(w)= w_n$ for all $n\in \mathbb{Z}$ considering $w_0= w$. \begin{lemma} The sets $\Gamma_\delta (x,w)$ are invariant with respect to the dynamics on the fibers for all $(w,x)\in \E$ i.e.

 \end{lemma}

 \begin{proof} Let $y\in (f_{w_{-1}})^{-1}(\Gamma_\delta (w,x))$, then $f_{w_{-1}}(y) \in \Gamma_\delta (w,x)$, therefore

 For $k=0$ we have